alohith/MOAST/README.md

 Check out "KDEdraws\_fakeBLAST\_BayesianClassifier.ipynb" notebook for development of the KDE integration approach initially conceived and implemented as part of the installable package source.

-The notebook "MOAST\_pycaretMLtesting.ipynb" contains the development of the pivot to a formal Machine-Learning implementation for the same task that I evaluated to perform better.
+The notebook "MOAST\_pycaretMLtesting.ipynb" contains the development of the pivot to a formal Machine-Learning implementation (using CatBoost Classifier) for the same task that I evaluated to perform better.

 ## Contribution